Jörg Philipp Terhechte: Work

-Terhechte has been managing director of the Competition & Regulation Institute at Leuphana University Lüneburg since 2012 and has been the head of the Leuphana Professional School since 2013.
-With more than 1,150 students and numerous study programs, the Professional School is today one of the leading institutions for academic further education / executive education in Germany.
-He is also founder and director of the Competition & Regulation Master's Degree Program (LL.M.) at the Leuphana Professional School.
-Since 2014, he has been setting up the Master's Degree Program "International Economic Law" (LL.M.) as part of a dual-master program with the School of Law at the University of Glasgow.
-This program has been supplemented by other partners in recent years, such as the University of the West Indies (Jamaica, Barbados, Trinidad and Tobago).
+Terhechte was the managing director of the Competition & Regulation Institute at Leuphana University Lüneburg since 2012 and was the head of the Leuphana Professional School since 2013.
+With more than 1,150 students and numerous study programs, the Professional School became one of the leading institutions for academic further education / executive education in Germany.
+He was also the founder and director of the Competition & Regulation Master's Degree Program (LL.M.) at the Leuphana Professional School.
+From 2014, he set up the Master's Degree Program "International Economic Law" (LL.M.) as part of a dual-master program with the School of Law at the University of Glasgow.
+This program was supplemented by other partners in later years, such as the University of the West Indies (Jamaica, Barbados, Trinidad and Tobago).

-In 2016, he was elected vice president of Leuphana University Lüneburg and is responsible for the following business units: Professional School, Internationalization and Fundraising.
-In 2018, he was elected managing director of the Institute for European Integration at the Europa-Kolleg, Hamburg, and is also a member of the Foundation Board of the Europa-Kolleg Foundation, Hamburg.
-Since 2019 he has been Academic Director and chairman of the academic board of the European Center for Advanced Studies (ECAS), a joint academic institution of the University of Glasgow and the Leuphana University of Lüneburg.
+In 2016, he was elected vice president of Leuphana University Lüneburg and was responsible for the following business units: Professional School, Internationalization and Fundraising.
+In 2018, he was elected managing director of the Institute for European Integration at the Europa-Kolleg, Hamburg and was also a member of the Foundation Board of the Europa-Kolleg Foundation, Hamburg.
+Since 2019 he was Academic Director and chairman of the academic board of the European Center for Advanced Studies (ECAS), a joint academic institution of the University of Glasgow and the Leuphana University of Lüneburg.

-Terhechte has been co-editor of the European Yearbook of International Economic Law since 2008 and since 2004 has been working for the editorial board of the leading European law journal Europarecht.
-He is since 2008 general editor of the ten-volume Encyclopaedia of European Law.
-Since 2018, he has been one of the editors of a leading major commentary on the law of the EU (Groben / Hatje / Schwarze / Terhechte), which has been published by Nomos Verlag since 1958.
+Terhechte was co-editor of the European Yearbook of International Economic Law since 2008 and since 2004 he was working for the editorial board of the leading European law journal Europarecht.
+He was since 2008 general editor of the ten-volume Encyclopaedia of European Law.
+From 2018, he was one of the editors of a leading major commentary on the law of the EU (Groben / Hatje / Schwarze / Terhechte), which was published by Nomos Verlag from 1958.